Deaths-Head Revisited: Critical response

 Gordon F. Sander, excerpt from Serling: The Rise and Twilight of Television's Last Angry Man:

 Serling meted out nightmarish justice of a worse kind in "Deaths-Head Revisited" (directed by Don Medford), Serling's statement on the Holocaust, written in reaction to the then-ongoing Eichmann trial, in which a former Nazi, played by Oscar Beregi, on a nostalgic visit to Dachau, is haunted and ultimately driven insane by the ghosts of inmates he had killed there during the war.

 In popular culture

-The introduction to the instrumental song "Intro to Reality" from the 1990 album Persistence of Time by the heavy metal band Anthrax featured dialogue spoken by the character Alfred Becker quoting, "We did as we were told." and "They just heard you offer the apology for all the monsters of our times." spoken to Lutze from this episode.
+The introduction to the instrumental song "Intro to Reality" from the 1990 album Persistence of Time by the heavy metal band Anthrax featured dialogue spoken by the character Alfred Becker quoting, "We did as we were told." and "They just heard you offer the apology for all the monsters of our times." spoken to Lutze from this episode, followed by Lutze's line "Is that correct?" and his maniacal laughter repeating and fading out as the instrumentation begins.
 The instrumental segues into the next song, "Belly of The Beast" which is a tribute to the story itself from Becker's point of view.